 Last but not least, ask how you can support them.

 The whole point of these conversations is to strengthen your client’s recovery team.
 For the team to be successful, each team member needs to be supportive and collaborative.
 And remember, your client will absolutely notice if your messaging differs significantly from what their clinician is saying which could erode trust.
 You must try to be on the same page and approach your client’s treatment as a united front.

 5. IT TAKES A VILLAGE.
 FOLLOW UP.

-Don’t leave this meeting without discussing next steps and scheduling a follow-up conversation.
+Don’t leave this meeting without discussing the next steps and scheduling a follow-up conversation.
 This ongoing arrangement will help you and the client’s medical team remain alert, supportive, and able to act quickly if the client’s condition worsens and suddenly requires a higher level of care.

 Clinicians, of course, will all react differently to a therapist’s insistence on being involved and collaborative.
 But as your client’s advocate, it is your responsibility to do all you possibly can to help build your client’s recovery team.

 Our Diabulimia Treatment Program empowers Alsana’s care teams to open our doors to a new, underserved population.
 This life-saving work resonates with us on a personal level; one of the original architects and inspirations for our ED-DMT1 program was diagnosed with type 2 diabetes in 2017.
 Having experienced first-hand the stigma, shame, and bias that often accompany such a diagnosis, it was top of mind to design a program that could deliver holistic, evidence-based care without judgment or further stigmatization.

 Our nurses carry empathy and compassion by trade.
 Alsana’s Diabulimia Program is something we truly believe in.
 As a test, we often ask ourselves, “Would I admit my child-or myself- to this program?”